-Five people were taken into custody following a deadly exchange of gunfire at the Mall of Louisiana on Thursday afternoon that left one person dead and five others wounded, Baton Rouge Police Chief Thomas “T.J.”
+Five people were taken into custody following a deadly exchange of gunfire at the Mall of Louisiana on the afternoon of April 23 that left one person dead and five others wounded, Baton Rouge Police Chief Thomas “T.J.”
 Morse Jr. said.

 “Two groups of people got into an argument inside the food court and started shooting at each other,” Morse said.
 “Unfortunately, there were some innocent people who were in the area that might have also caught some rounds.”